Bicolano people

-The Bicolano people or the Bikolanos (Bikol: Mga Bikolnon) are the fourth-largest Filipino ethnolinguistic group.
-Their native region is commonly referred to as Bicolandia, which comprises the entirety of the Bicol Peninsula and neighboring minor islands, all in the southeast portion of Luzon.
-Males from the region are often referred to as Bicolano, while Bicolana may be used to refer to females.
+The Bicolano people (Bikol: Mga Bikolnon) are the fourth-largest Filipino ethnolinguistic group.
+Their native region is commonly referred to as Bicol, which comprises the entirety of the Bicol Peninsula and neighboring minor islands, all in the southeast portion of Luzon.
+Men from the region are often referred to as Bicolano, while Bicolana may be used to refer to women.

-Bicolano people are largely an agricultural and rural people, producing rice, coconuts, hemp, and spices.
+Bicolano people are largely agricultural and rural people, producing rice, coconuts, hemp, and spices.
 A great majority of Bicolanos are Roman Catholics, with many towns celebrating festivals in honor of patron saints, and Catholic Mass being celebrated daily in many of the Bicol region's churches.
-There also exists minority Protestant and Muslim populations among Bicolano people.
+There also exist minority Protestant and Muslim populations among Bicolano people.
 An undercurrent of animism persists as well; for instance, it is common for Bicolano people to believe that whenever a supernatural entity stalks a house, they will leave centavo coins as compensation.

 Bicolano people speak about a dozen closely related dialects of Bikol, largely differentiated according to cities, and closely related to other central Philippines languages, all of which belong to the Austronesian (specifically Malayo-Polynesian) superfamily of languages.